Best Micro 4/3 macro lenses

 |

-Introduced in 2009, the Panasonic Leica DG Macro-Elmarit 45mm f/2.8 Mega OIS is a prime lens that is perfectly suited for macro photography.
-In fact, this compact lens offers a focal length equivalent to a full-frame 90mm.
+Introduced in 2009, the Panasonic Leica DG Macro-Elmarit 45mm f/2.8 Mega OIS is a prime lens that is very well suited to macro photography.
+This compact lens offers a full-frame equivalent focal length of 90mm.

-The quality of its construction is excellent: made entirely of metal, it is sturdy and has a beautiful finish.
-The manual focusing ring is smooth and easy to use.
-It’s ideal for macro photography, with a minimum focusing distance of 15 cm and a magnification ratio of 1:2.
+Its build quality is excellent: made entirely of metal, it feels sturdy and has a beautiful finish.
+The manual focus ring is smooth and easy to use.
+It’s ideal for macro photography, with a minimum focusing distance of 15 cm and a 1:1 magnification ratio.

-In terms of performance, the sharpness is good but not uniform: it is excellent in the center from f/2.8, while the edges are less sharp at wide apertures.
-Closing the aperture makes the image more uniform.
+In terms of performance, sharpness is good but not perfectly even: it is excellent in the center from f/2.8, while the edges are softer at wide apertures.
+Stopping down makes the image more uniform.
 As for optical flaws, vignetting remains moderate and disappears at f/5.6.
-Distortion is invisible and chromatic aberrations are well under control.
-The bokeh, which is renowned for its quality, is really smooth and pleasant.
+Distortion is invisible, and chromatic aberrations are well controlled.
+The bokeh, often praised for its quality, is very smooth and pleasant.

-In conclusion, this quality macro lens is ideal for both close-up and portrait photography.
-Its impeccable construction and effective stabilisation are among its main strengths.
+In conclusion, this high-quality macro lens is ideal for both close-up and portrait photography.
+Its excellent build quality and effective stabilization are among its main strengths.
 On the downside, as you might expect, this lens doesn’t come cheap.

 OM System M.Zuiko Digital ED 90mm f/3.5 Macro IS PRO